CIS565-Fall-2016/Project2-Stream-Compaction/README.md

     it different for each implementation?
 ```

-* I notice that I couldn't get a good measurement for scan and sort of __Thrust__.
-I have trouble measuring `thrust::exclusive` with std::chrono, while I can use `std::chrono` to measure `thrust::scan` but the results from CUDA events seems off.
+* ~~I notice that I couldn't get a good measurement for scan and sort of __Thrust__.
+I have trouble measuring `thrust::exclusive` with std::chrono, while I can use `std::chrono` to measure `thrust::scan` but the results from CUDA events seems off.~~ I passed a host array to thrust so in my original tests thrust is using a CPU sort algorithm, fixed and updated result in ~~result_radix_max_100.txt and result_radix_max_100000000.txt~~

 * With max possible value increased (so does MSB), besides the run time of radix sort, that of std::sort also increased significantly, which is unexpected.
 Does bit length also affect the time for read/write or other operations? or the implementation of std::sort<int> use bit level information?

 * I think the bottleneck for blocksize is the warp size inside GPU.

-* My original work-efficient scan implementation was slower than CPU scan, that was because I wasted too many of my threads, please refer to __Optimization__ section below.
+* My original work-efficient scan implementation was slower than CPU scan, and then I optimized it by __minimizing wasted threads__. and it now runs __faster than CPU scan__, please refer to __Optimization__ section below.

 ```
 * Paste the output of the test program into a triple-backtick block in your